feylafel/CSC3060_code_optimization/README.md

 - `single_bench.cpp` is the easier place to debug one kernel at a time.
 - `run_all.cpp` registers the full benchmark suite and is the better entry point for `perf`.
-- `aos_soa.*` is present in the library, but it is not currently registered in the default benchmark lists in `src/main`.

 ## How The Benchmark Files Are Organized